How to Identify & Value Antique Perfume Bottles (Expert’s Guide)

 Analyze the surface colors and bottle capacities properly.
 Usually transparent, 5 – 6 ounce bottles are older and precious.

-2. Bottle Shape
+2. Analyze the Bottle’s Shape

 Old 18th-century scent bottles are vial or shell-shaped with needle-like tops.
 They have thin transparent or brown walls and a lattice finish to reduce evaporation.
 Or they can also be fish-shaped with a spray at eye level.